idealo/imagededup/mkdocs/docs/user_guide/custom_model.md

 ```

-2. Using a user-defined custom model.
+2.Using a user-defined custom model.
 ```python
 from imagededup.methods import CNN